-A hypocarnivore consumes 30% or less of their diet as meat and animal foods.
-A mesocarnivore consumes between 50-70% of their diet as animal foods, and a 70% or greater intake of animal foods is classified as a hypercarnivore.
-We are hypercarnivores!
-We eat mostly animal proteins and fats, and use vegetables and herbs like condiments, with small amounts of seasonal fruits, nuts, or other plant foods.
+We eat mostly animal proteins and fats, and use vegetables and herbs like condiments, with small amounts of seasonal fruits, or other plant foods.
 Our diet is a higher protein ketogenic diet, with plants optional.

-We eat a high protein, low-carb diet ~ or what I have come to label a hypercarnivore, ketogenic diet for many reasons, primarily because we feel much better eating this way!
+We eat a high protein, low-carb diet ~ or what we have come to label a hypercarnivore diet, or a high-protein, ketogenic diet ~ because we feel much better eating this way!

 Studies do indicate that we need a higher protein intake as we age, because we become less efficient at utilization of amino acids and maintenance of lean muscle mass.

-You can find the presentation of Dr. Eades, Dr. Ted Naiman, and many other experts discussing various aspects of health and a low-carb, ketogenic diet on DietDoctor.com.
+You can find presentations by Dr. Georgia Eades, Dr. Ted Naiman, and many other experts discussing various aspects of health and a low-carb, high-protein, ketogenic diet on DietDoctor.com.
 I highly recommend signing up to be a member as the website is chockfull of recipes and information, excellent interviews, and several great presentations, and short documentaries.
 You can try it out for free for one month.